-- 15. Departments must ensure that pay commitments are not entered into prior to the appropriate approvals having been secured.
-Once Departments have assessed the business case, and ensured that the pay increase is justified and affordable, it must be submitted to DFP Supply for approval.
-DFP Supply will, if content to proceed, seek the approval of the DFP Minister.
-If the case raises significant or contentious issues the DFP Minister may decide to refer the matter to the Executive for discussion.
-As is the case for all expenditure, the commitment to, or execution of, a pay award without the appropriate approvals will be deemed to be irregular expenditure and will be treated as such. - 16.
-Public bodies should normally only submit one pay remit per year.
-For example a public body must not split its submission of pay remits with one pay remit for incremental progression and another for revalorisation. - However, DFP recognises the need to have an approval process that is 17. responsive and enables public bodies to award pay increases in a timely fashion.
-In instances where a public body has a contractual and/or statutory right to incremental progression on a specific date, and where this date falls prior to the settlement of any relevant pay negotiations, previous guidance allowed for a submission to be made to DFP Supply requesting temporary approval for incremental progression only.
-This submission should be made in time to allow for DFP Supply approval before the progression falls due and must include: clear legal advice categorically stating a contractual and/or statutory obligation to pay progression on a specific date; the quantum of the progression increments and how many staff this will apply to; a brief update on the current position of pay settlement negotiations; and an indication of when a full pay remit is likely to be submitted for DFP Ministerial approval.
-DFP Supply will then consider providing temporary approval (note that there is no requirement for DFP Ministerial approval at this stage).
+the business case, and ensured that the pay increase is justified and affordable, it must be submitted to DoF Supply for approval.
+DoF Supply will, if content to proceed, seek the approval of the DoF Minister.
+If the case raises significant or contentious issues the DoF Minister may decide to refer the matter to the Executive for discussion.
+As is the case for all expenditure, the commitment to, or execution of, a pay award without the appropriate approvals will be deemed to be irregular expenditure and will be treated as such.

+- 15. Public bodies should normally only submit one pay remit per year.
+For example a public body must not split its submission of pay remits with one pay remit for incremental progression and another for revalorisation9. - 16.
+However, DoF recognises the need to have an approval process that is responsive and enables public bodies to award pay increases in a timely fashion.
+In instances where a public body has a contractual and/or statutory right to incremental progression on a specific date, and where this date falls prior to the settlement of any relevant pay negotiations, the guidance allows for a submission to be made to DoF Supply requesting temporary approval for incremental progression.
+This submission should be made in time to allow for DoF Supply approval before the progression falls due and must include: clear legal advice categorically stating a contractual and/or statutory obligation to pay progression on a specific date; the quantum of the progression increments and how many staff this will apply to; a brief update on the current position of pay settlement negotiations; and an indication of when a full pay remit is likely to be submitted for DoF Ministerial approval.
+DoF Supply will then consider providing temporary approval (note that there is no requirement for DoF Ministerial approval at this stage).
 This approach enables departments to meet contractual and/or statutory obligations whilst regularising expenditure.
-A full remit, including progression and revalorisation, should be submitted as soon as possible, at which point normal approval processes apply.
-Note that any temporary cover provided could be withdrawn at this point if there are found to be significant differences between the information provided for temporary cover and the full remit documentation. - 18.
-The approach set out in paragraph 17 is now extended to cover all elements of the pay award.
-Therefore, in instances where there is a clear contractual entitlement to implementation of a cost of living pay award at a certain point in the year and where the completion of a composite pay remit significantly delays payment beyond this particular date then a submission for temporary cover should be made to Supply in advance of a full remit being submitted.
-The submission for temporary cover for revalorisation should be made in time to allow for DFP Supply approval before the pay award falls due.
+A full remit, including progression and revalorisation10, should be submitted as soon as possible, at which point normal approval processes apply.
+Note that any temporary cover provided could be withdrawn at this point if there are found to be significant differences between the information provided for temporary cover and the full remit documentation. - 17.
+The approach set out in paragraph 16 has been extended to cover all elements of the pay award.
+Therefore, in instances where there is a clear contractual entitlement to implementation of a cost of living pay award at a certain point in the year and where the completion of a composite pay remit significantly delays payment beyond this particular date then a submission for temporary cover should be made to DoF Supply in advance of a full remit being submitted.
+The submission for temporary cover for revalorisation should be made in time to allow for DoF Supply approval before the pay award falls due.
 As with the temporary approval process for progression, this should include legal advice which clearly states an entitlement to the pay award on a specific date; the quantum of the pay award and how many staff this will apply to; and an indication of when the full remit will be submitted.
-In addition, evidence that completion of the remit will substantially delay implementation of the pay award beyond the legal / contractual implementation date must be included in the submission.
+In addition, evidence that completion of the remit will substantially delay

-&lt;sup>10 This means that if public bodies follow a nationally determined pay settlement, they must wait until that determination is made before submitting complete pay remit documentation.
+9 This means that if public bodies follow a nationally determined pay settlement, they must wait until that determination is made before submitting complete pay remit documentation.